The Attorneys You Want On Your Side

 What Can I Do If My Employer Will Not Report My Injury To Its Workers’ Compensation Insurance Carrier?

 File a claim with the division of workers’ compensation.
 You can file a formal claim petition or an application for an informal hearing.
 You must submit a formal claim petition within two years of the date of injury.
 After filing, a workers’ compensation judge in the district office in the county you reside in is assigned to your case.
 Issues will include whether the injury or illness is work-related, the extent of medical treatment required, and the payment of temporary disability benefits.
 An insurance carrier will usually represent the covered employer.
-Although it’s not required, we recommend you retain a skillful workers’ compensation attorney from Lomurro Law to handle your claim and fight for the compensation you deserve for your on-the-job injuries.
+Although it’s not required, we recommend you retain a skillful workers’ compensation attorney from Lomurro Munson LLC to handle your claim and fight for the compensation you deserve for your on-the-job injuries.

 Choose Leading New Jersey Workers’ Compensation Lawyers To Handle Your Claim Petition With Know-How And Skill

 If you are injured on the job, and your employer or its insurance company disputes your workers’ compensation benefits, speak with a knowledgeable lawyer right away.
-At Lomurro Law, our New Jersey workers’ comp attorneys fully understand the ins and outs of New Jersey workers’ compensation law.
+At Lomurro Munson LLC, our New Jersey workers’ comp attorneys fully understand the ins and outs of New Jersey workers’ compensation law.
 Contact us online or call us at 732-482-9285 to schedule a meeting today.